SMSF Commercial Lease Agreement

 SMSF Commercial Lease fails ATO scrutiny

 SMSFs require specialist leases.
 The commercial lease should be subservient to the Superannuation rules.
 It is not enough to use a standard commercial lease.
-Legal Consolidated’s SMSF commercial lease fully complies with the SIS Legislation.
+Legal Consolidated’s SMSF commercial lease complies with the SIS Legislation.

 Commercial lease when the landlord is the SMSF (Self Managed Superannuation Fund)

-Extra issues when leasing to a member
+Extra issues when leasing Commercial Property to a member of the SMSF

 There are additional challenges when leasing to a member.
 For example: